One of the biggest sources of discontent is comparing yourself to other people.

 Can you be better today than you were yesterday?

-Don’t worry what other people are doing, their grades, or how perfect their life may seem.
+Don’t worry about what other people are doing, their grades, or how perfect their life may seem.
 That’s a distorted image – a false, unobtainable standard that you cannot hold yourself to.
 Your life is different from theirs.

 Instead, look in the mirror and ask yourself: “What’s one thing I can do today to be closer to my goal than yesterday?
 What’s one thing today that I am grateful for?”
 Seriously.
 Go talk to yourself in the mirror right now.
 Preferably in a crowded public bathroom.